macey26/100-days-of-code/r1-log.md

 I may have got a little distracted with the finer details, but I want it to function well and look good

+###R1D76/77
+Adding more images to appear on click, it seems to be taking a while, but I think I'm getting through it.

+###R1D78/79
+Created more query selectors, functions and event listeners for My Alex the Kidd Jenken game.

+Also spent time making vector graphics for the UI